Cart

 Watching warning signs after spaying your dog is essential in ensuring a smooth and swift recovery.
 Spaying is a common surgical procedure involving removing a female dog’s reproductive organs to prevent any future pregnancies.

 While spaying is generally considered to be a safe procedure, it is not without its risks.
 Some dogs may experience complications after surgery.
-Even those that don’t have complications must have plenty of rest in their dog calming beds for the body to recover.
+Even those that don’t have complications must have plenty of rest for the body to recover.

 But first, what is a proper spay recovery before we get into all the warning signs?